 Chances are the first thing that comes to most people's minds when they think about depression is depressed mood, right?
 But while depressed mood is often a major part of depressive illnesses, sometimes it plays a minor role and other times it's not present at all.
 Major depressive episode symptoms The symptoms of depression are… Continue reading Depression Without the Depressed Part?

-Last week I was reading a post on Revenge of Eve about her weekly happy list challenge.
-The challenge for the week was to identify routines that bring you joy.
-I adore Candace and normally participate in her challenges and such things, but this one just wasn't doing it for me, and that got me thinking.… Continue reading Depression & Emotions: Positive & Negative Affect
+Last week I was reading another blogger's post about her weekly happy list challenge.
+The challenge for the week was to identify routines that bring you joy, which just wasn't doing anything for me.
+That got me thinking—when was the last time I felt joy or happiness?
+Honestly, it's been around 3 years – before… Continue reading Depression & Emotions: Positive & Negative Affect

 There have been a lot of horrific events in the news lately.
 As I saw these events on the news, I knew cognitively how terrible they were, but on an emotional level, I just felt nothing.
 I am not a cruel, heartless sort of person, but I still felt nothing.